publiccodenet/about/activities/communication/how-to-post-to-social-media.md

 ## Tips for writing social media posts

 * The most interesting posts are the ones from our community and codebases.
-Try to showcase their success stories before ours.
+Try to showcase their success stories before Foundation for Public Code centered news.
 * Make sure the audience of your post matches the [Foundation for Public Code audience](/communications-plan.md#audience).
 * Keep in mind audiences in other time zones.
 Is your message important for them to read?
 * Use the right tone in your post.
 Notice that enthusiasm varies whether we're announcing something that excites us or not.